mrdk/mind/doc/interpreter.rst

 .. word:: \:,           ( <word> -- ) "colon-comma"

-   Create a header for the name *word* with the interpreter routine of :word:`^docol`.
+   Create a header for the name *word* with the interpreter routine of `^docol`.
 This word performs the basic functionality of word:`:`.
 A colon definition ::

        : foo    ... ;